-WCPL will undertake monitoring for amphibians, mammals and reptiles across the management domains.
+WCPL will undertake monitoring for amphibians, mammals and reptiles across Local BVT Reference Sites and Rehabilitation areas.
 Ground fauna monitoring will utilise a number of survey techniques in an attempt to capture various fauna species (such as amphibians, mammals and reptiles).
 Survey mechanisms will be selected to target potentially occurring species based on the presence of potential habitat and nearby records.
 WCPL proposes to only commence monitoring in the Rehabilitation Areas after 5 years from rehabilitation establishment.